pegasystems/dataset-integrations/kafka-test/README.md

 ## How to use

 1. Build the project
-2. Create a property file by example:
+2. Create a property file `msk.properities` with following content:
 ```
 threads=1
 throughput=100